For a scalable business environment, the cloud is a leading option.

 Tilley also pointed out the "future-proofing" effects of the cloud.
 Technology accessed through the cloud can immediately reflect the latest updates for every user.
 The days of ponderous new model upgrades, accomplished with disks and demanding more capital for new licenses, are safely behind companies that adopt cloud computing.

-One function that can be transferred to a cloud platform is application development.
+Building an infrastructure One function that can be transferred to a cloud platform is application development.
 Web app teams can benefit from using a shared platform, whether it is deployed on a public, private or hosted cloud model.
 Many of the positive elements of cloud computing are very relevant here, as flexibility will help developers operate on a larger scale as the organization grows, and connectivity will let them work together with fewer hand-offs between departments.

 The cloud is applicable in several different areas of business, and it is only expected to grow as a strategic consideration going forward.
 As more firms change their tactics to accommodate hosted computing, those that don't will likely find themselves excluded from the IT mainstream.

 An experienced content and social media marketing professional, Michelle writes frequently about the practical applications of information technology.

 Let our experts teach you how to use Sitefinity's best-in-class features to deliver compelling digital experiences.Learn More

 Subscribe to get all the news, info and tutorials you need to build better business apps and sites